Appliances: How much do yours cost to run?

 One way to reduce this cost would be to cut down on your tea and coffee intake - which is easier said than done.
 Or only boil as much water as you need.

-By only boiling as much water as you need, the Energy Savings Trust estimates you could save around £43 per year.
+By only boiling as much water as you need, the Energy Saving Trust estimates you could save around £10 per year. (£11 in Northern Ireland)

 You can buy ‘one cup’ kettles that let you brew a single cup, helping you save even more.